 Health Board risk register entries are circulated to lead Executive Directors monthly for review and updated where required.
 A consolidated, updated register is circulated to the Executive Team for agreement and final version issued.
-The Final July 2022 HBRR provides the data on which this report is based - the relevant risk extracts are attached at Appendix 1.
+The report presents the risks as recorded in the November 2022 HBRR - the relevant risk extracts are attached at Appendix 1.
 Key changes made in the most recent monthly update are highlighted in red font.